hassaan4584/Swiftjective-C/_posts/2019-02-25-A-Best-in-Class-App.md

 - When performing CRUD operations on a table or collection view, you opt to animate these changes using a diffable datasource instead of `reloadData`.
 - Testing for leaks and freed memory is part of your workflow, as consuming an unnecessary amount of memory and power hampers everyone.
 - If you have long running tasks, you keep the UI free and up to date by using [background tasks][17].
-- When using system materials, you accompany the content contained within them with a matching vibrancy effect (i.e. you don't mix and match different semantic effects)
+- When using system materials, you accompany the content contained within them with a matching vibrancy effect (i.e. you don't mix and match different semantic effects).
 - You tend to use the system's semantic colors instead of hard coding your own.
 If you do have custom colors, they adapt to both light and dark mode, increased contrast and transparency reduction scenarios.
     + You also use semantic colors in a consistent way, and don't redefine their meaning (i.e. use Link for a label color).
 - You defer from providing custom gestures towards the edge of the screen.
 If it's appropriate (such as for viewing media), you override [`preferredScreenEdgesDeferringSystemGestures`][24] as needed.